Karan-21/Mitimes-Assessment/README.md

 ```

 ### 📋 5.
 Output Results to Console
-Prints the server's response to the terminal — including the status and body — so the developer (or reviewer) gets instant feedback on the submission outcome.
+Prints the server's response to the terminal, including the status and body, so the developer (or reviewer) gets instant feedback on the submission outcome.

 ```js
 console.log(`Status Code: ${applyResponse.status_code}`);